 22. Incompatibility with browsers

 Ever opened a site and found that it is incompatible with your browser.
 This can get very annoying.
-Although you may be specific with optimizing for Google as the top search engines, with browsers, it is different.
+Although you may be specific with optimizing for Google as the top search engine, with browsers, it is different.
 People prefer different browsers, and if you limit them to a specific one, you are losing out on a big audience.

 Most people may seem to have a preference for Google Chrome, but the fact that it has not become as dominant a browser as Google is a search engine changes everything.
 Firefox and Opera come pretty close, and there is, therefore, no need to lock those users out when optimizing for your target audience.